 U.S. resident aliens who rely on a "saving clause" of a tax treaty are to complete Form W-9, not Form W-8BEN.
-See Pub.
+CAUTION See Pub.
 515, Withholding of Tax on Nonresident Aliens and Foreign Entities, and Pub.
 519.

 You may be subject to a penalty for an incorrect or missing TIN on an information return.
-See Penalties on page GEN-4.
+See part O on page GEN-12.
 You are required to maintain the confidentiality of information obtained on a Form W-9/W-9S relating to the taxpayer's identity (including SSNs, EINs, and ITINs), and you may use such information only to comply with the tax laws.

 If the recipient does not provide a TIN, leave the box for the recipient's TIN blank on the Form 1098, 1099, 5498, or W-2G.
-See Backup Withholding on page GEN-3.
 Only one recipient TIN can be entered on the form.
+Backup withholding may apply; see part N on page GEN-11.

 The TIN for individual recipients of information returns is the SSN.
 See the information about sole proprietors above.
 For other recipients, including corporations, partnerships, and estates, the TIN is the EIN.
+Income reportable after the death of an individual must reflect the TIN of the payee, that is of the estate or of the surviving joint owner.
+For more information, see Personal Representative in Pub.
+559, Survivors, Executors, and Administrators.
 For LLCs, see the information on LLC above.

-SSNs have nine digits separated by two hyphens (000-00-0000), and EINs have nine digits separated by only one hyphen (00-0000000).
+SSNs have nine digits separated by two hyphens (000-00-0000), and EINs have nine digits separated by only one hyphen (00-000000).